mbae/piconot/design.md

 We changed the syntax for the commands as well.
 On the left-hand side of a command, we use a prefix operator and the initials for the four cardinal directions for succinctness.
 On the right-hand side, we added natural language keywords like "go" and "changeState" to make it easier to understand the program.
+This allows the user to stay in the same state implicitly.

 ## What behaviors are easier to express in your design than in Picobot’s original design?
 If there are no such behaviors, why not?
 Ideas where the user would use an * to specify something is easier in our design